knightjdr/ui-knight/src/lib/components/buttons/basic-css/readme.md

-A button with a CSS-only ripple effect applied via the :not(:active) selector.
+A button with a CSS-only click animations applied via the :not(:active) selector.
 The animation is hidden initially by applying "visibility: hidden" to the :after pseudo-element that has the animation effect.
 On :focus, :after is made visible.
-The animation doesn't play on keyboard navigation (and focus) because we are moving from no pseudo-class to :focus and the animation only plays once.
+The animation doesn't play on keyboard navigation (focus) because we are moving from no pseudo-class to :focus and the animation only plays once.
 If the animation looped infinitely, the animation would show on :focus in this scenario.
 By applying the animation using the :not(:active) selector, the animation will play